TestingResearchIllinois/idoft/readme.md

 Blank | A blank value denotes that a flaky test was detected and is yet to be inspected Opened | For tests where a PR was opened to fix the flaky test Accepted | For tests where a PR was accepted to fix the flaky test InspiredAFix | The work (e.g., issue report, pull request) inspired a fix from the developer, but did not directly change any code.
-The PR Link should be the one the developer uses to fix the flakiness and some [Notes](#adding-notes) should be added to explain how the work inspired the fix
+The PR Link should be the link of the PR that the developer merged to fix the flakiness and some [Notes](#adding-notes) should be added to explain how the work inspired the fix
 DevelopersDoNotWantFix | For tests where where developers claimed that they do not want a fix DeveloperFixed | For tests where a developer fixed the tests before a PR was made Deleted | For tests that can no longer be fixed as the tests have been removed from the repository after the tests were detected